 Project: Fish response to altered flows in riverine systems

-Supervisors: Professor Thorsten Stoesser and Dr Catherine Wilson
+Supervisors: Dr Catherine Wilson and Dr Michaela Bray

 Stephanie graduated in 2017 with an MSc in Sustainable Energy Systems from the Otto-von-Guericke University in Magdeburg, Germany.
 Her dissertation was titled: ‘Numerical investigation of the flow in vortex power plant in consideration of river continuity’.
 Prior to this, she graduated with a BSc in Environmental and Power Process Engineering in 2015 where her final year dissertation was titled: ‘Simulation of the fluid-structure-interaction of a flexible, oscillating aerodynamic profile with the open source toolbox OpenFOAM extend’.
 Stephanie plans to study at Cardiff University in order to carry out her research project.